LadnerLab/PepSIRF/README.md

                                        each read we start at f_index_start and grab f_index_len nucleotides.

+  --concatemer arg                     Concatenated primer sequences.
+If this
+                                       concatemer is found within a read, we know that a potential sequence from the designed library was not included.
+The
+                                       number of times this concatemer is
+                                       recorded in the input file is reported.

   -o [ --output ] arg (=output.csv)    The name of the output file to write
                                        counts to.
-Each line in this file will be a tab-separated list of values,
+Each line in this file will be a comma-separated list of values,
                                        where each entry i is either the name of a sequence or the counts for this sequence in sample i.
 This file will have a header labelling each column,
-                                       i'th tab-separated value of column i
+                                       i'th comma-separated value of column i
                                        of the header will be the sample name of sample i.
 If we traverse this column, we will see the count of this sample for